 The Rady School offers a PhD in management designed to prepare graduates for careers in academic research.
 Only students who intend to pursue a doctorate should apply; the department does not enroll students who seek a master’s degree as a terminal degree.

 Students with undergraduate preparation in various areas of the social and physical sciences may apply to the program.
 Students who elect to specialize in Economics and Strategy, Finance, Quantitative Marketing, and Innovation, Technology, and Operations are required to have additional mathematical knowledge, such as advanced calculus and statistics.

 Note: At the discretion of the Admissions Committee, personal interviews may be required.

-PhD students must be in residence a total of six quarters, three of which must be spent in continuous residence at the Rady School on the San Diego campus.
+Doctoral students must be in residence a total of six quarters, three of which must be spent in continuous residence at the Rady School on the UC San Diego campus.
 A minimum of three quarters of residency must pass between the date of formal advancement to candidacy and the date of the final examination.

 Career services include career assessment, individual career coaching, career fairs, workshops, employer presentations and panels, internship and career employment listings, and on-campus interviews.
-Specialized career workshops focus on resume writing, interviewing skills (including videotaped mock interviews), effective job search strategies, and job offer evaluation and negotiation.
+Specialized career workshops focus on résumé writing, interviewing skills (including videotaped mock interviews), effective job search strategies, and job offer evaluation and negotiation.